In todays episode we have Stuart Jones. Stuart runs InSource Talent, one of the UK’s …

 How do you know who to pitch to?

-Brainstorm executives who already use social media and voice of the employee (VOE) tools.
-Assess how interested your potential sponsor might be based on their willingness to sponsor previous projects.
-Consider which areas of the business will see the biggest return and use that as a compass for choosing the right board member.
-For C-suite, money talks!
+Consider which areas of the business will see the biggest return and use that as a compass for choosing the right board member to sponsor the program.

 Here are some other benefits you might want to consider pitching depending on the board member’s area of business: